Flea & Tick

 - Death

 We hear about these too.
-In fact there’s a noticeable spike each spring and summer: pet parents reporting their dog’s are suddenly “off” their food or are experiencing GI issues.
-We’ve had owners come in whose dogs never suffered with allergies but now can’t stop scratching; one dog was losing fur at an alarming rate.
-We wish we could say these are the worst of our customers' stories.
+In fact, there’s a noticeable spike each spring and summer of pet parents reporting their dog’s are suddenly off their food or are experiencing GI issues.
+We’ve had owners come in whose dogs never suffered with allergies but now can’t stop scratching (one dog was losing fur at an alarming rate).

 This isn’t surprising when you understand how these medications work.
-Depending on whether they're topical or oral (administered via the skin or the digestive tract), they deliver a pesticide/neurotoxin into the bloodstream.
+Depending on whether they’re topical or oral (administered via the skin or the digestive tract), they deliver a neurotoxin into the bloodstream.
 The flea or tick needs to bite the dog and ingest their blood in order to die.
-Would you eat that?

-Apart from the negative health effects, scientists are also discovering their detrimental impact on the environment.
-One large dog dose of imidacloprid contains enough pesticide to kill 25 million bees**.
-In the UK, water testing revealed these chemicals were in ponds and waterways, leading researchers to suggest a rethink of how these chemicals are prescribed and used.
+Apart from the negative health effects to our pets, scientists are also discovering their detrimental impact on the environment at large.
+One large dog dose of imidacloprid contains enough pesticide to kill 25 million bees.
+In the UK, water testing revealed these chemicals were in ponds and waterways, and a more recent study showed their devastating impact on birds, leading researchers to suggest a rethink of how these chemicals are prescribed and used.

 Another key component is testing.
-Even a dog taking pharmaceutical pesticides can acquire tick- and flea-borne illnesses because the drugs aren't repellants.
+Even a dog taking pharmaceutical pesticides can be at risk for tick- and flea-borne illnesses because the drugs aren’t repellants.
 So regardless of your protocol, you should be regularly testing.
 When caught early, tick-borne diseases are treatable.
-There are many reasons to have your dog’s blood work checked yearly, and this is just one of them.
+There are many reasons to have your dog’s blood work checked yearly and this is just one of them.

 If you decide to use a natural approach it’ll require a little more diligence.
 But in our opinion, it’s worth it!

-Add powdered supplements to your dog’s food to help repel pests.
+- Add a powdered supplement to your dog’s food to help repel pests.

-Test yearly, or even more often if there’s cause for concern (for example, if you find a tick on your dog).
+- Test yearly or more often if there’s cause for concern (e.g., if you find a tick on your dog).

 Detoxify

 If you’re going ahead with pharmaceuticals, we recommend using milk thistle for a few days leading up to the treatment.
-For a week after treatment, you should be in full detox mode with Dr. Karen Becker’s detox protocol, created specifically to these meds.
-Once a day:
+For a week after treatment, you should be in full detox mode with Dr. Karen Becker’s detox protocol, created specifically for these meds: